mrshll1001/1023-testing_debugging/01_blackbox.md

 You'll notice that the `testDog` method passes (little green tick) and the rest of the methods fail.
 This is because most of the methods contain a `fail("Not yet implemented")` line.
-Your task here is to write the tests.
-We'll walk through one together, the next method that requires writing.
+Our task here is to complete the testing.
+We'll walk through one together.

 Here we'll be testing the `getAge` method to ensure that it returns the appropriate age.
 In Testing terms, that means *we want the result of this method to be equal to the value we give it originally*.
 We can tell from the Dog constructor that it takes an age…